-- 1. Press NEXT or PREV to move select character to change.
-(Fig. 33) - 2.
-Press UP or DOWN to scroll through and select new character. - 3.
-Press NEXT or PREV to move to next character. - 4.
+- 1. Press NEXT or PREV to move select character.
+(Fig. 35) - Press UP or DOWN to scroll through and select a new character. - 3.
+Press NEXT or PREV to move to the next character. - 4.
 Repeat step 2. - 5.
 Press SET to record changes.

-The second line of the display shows a list of available characters with the current value indicated at the cursor position (Fig. 34).
+The second line of the display shows a list of available characters with the current value indicated at the cursor position (Fig. 36).

-Transmitter management
+Transmitter Management

-The GDO-10 provides a transmitter listing facility which enables the user to find a transmitter location within memory.
+The GDO-10v2 provides a transmitter listing facility which enables the user to find a transmitter location within the memory.
 Once located a stored transmitter can be replaced, deleted, edited, copied or, if the location is empty, a new transmitter can be coded.

-Method 1 - Go To The Start Of The List Step 1.
-Accessing The List Menu
+Method 1 - Go To The Start Of The List Step 1 - Accessing The List Menu

-- 1. Press NEXT to navigate to the Menu 1 (Fig. 35). - 2.
+- 1. Press NEXT to navigate to Menu 1 (Fig. 37). - 2.
 Press SET to enter the transmitter edit procedure. - 3.
-Press NEXT to enter transmitter list and edit mode.
+Press NEXT to enter the transmitter list and edit mode.

-Method 2 - Use Transmitter To Go Direct To List
+Method 2 - Use The Transmitter To Go Direct To The List

-Step 1.
-Accessing The List Menu
+Step 2 - Accessing The List Menu

-- 1. Press NEXT to navigate to the Menu 1 (Fig. 35). - 2.
+- 1. Press NEXT to navigate to Menu 1 (Fig. 37). - 2.
 Press SET to enter the transmitter edit procedure. - 3.
-Press transmitter once (Fig. 36). - Press NEXT to view transmitter parameters (Fig. 37).
+Press the transmitter once (Fig. 38). - Press NEXT to view the transmitter parameters (Fig. 39).
 This method is used for quick navigation if the transmitter is available.

-NOTE: "VIEW>" will not be shown if the transmitter is not stored.

-Once the list is displayed it can be sorted by stored number, ID Label or Serial Number.
-Use NEXT or PREV button to select sorting method.
+NOTE: "VIEW" will not be shown if the transmitter is not stored.
+Once the list is displayed, it can be sorted by stored number, ID Label or Serial Number.
+Use the NEXT or PREV buttons to select the sorting method.